Branding services and branding deliverables can get ridiculously confusing.

 They’re the things you “take home” and put to good use when marketing your business.

 So, which branding deliverables are important to have from day one?
-And which can wait?
+And which can wait if you don’t have the right budget?

 We’ve covered brand and branding strategy plenty of times on the Canny blog.